 - As your first line of defense, keep the washing machine door open after loads.
 Leave it open until the washing machine has dried out completely.
 This will help increase air flow and decrease the likelihood of mold and mildew buildup.
 (If you’ve got kids or pets that would get inside the open washing machine, though, be sure to prevent them from accessing the machine until you close the lid.)

 - Don’t use more laundry detergent than necessary.
+(This laundry detergent is my favorite, though I sometimes use this laundry detergent when I want to spend less money.)
 Extra detergent can lead to the buildup of soap scum.

 - Use hot water (140 degrees or more) at least once a month.

 - Periodically wipe down your washing machine after a load of clothing.
 This can be as simple as using a wet microfiber cloth and wiping down the drum, as well as the agitator, fabric softener cup, door, etc.

 - Front loading washing machines have been known to develop a smell.
 My aunt has a front loading washing machine and hates the smell that develops.
 (I don’t have a front loader – just an old-fashioned top loading machine – because front loaders seem to be more problems than they’re worth to me.)
 To prevent the smell, be sure to wipe down the door and the rubber gasket seal after every load.